SAP Business Technology Platform

 See the documentation for the service you are configuring for more information.

-The services which are created by the Mendix Developer Portal will be named automatically.
-You will see these names in the SAP BTP cockpit.
-The name of the service will normally be App name + _ + Environment Name + _ + a random 6-character suffix.
-All spaces will be removed from the app and environment names.
+The services which are created by the Mendix Portal are named automatically.
+You can see these names in the SAP BTP cockpit.
+Normally, the name of the service is App name + _ + Environment Name + _ + a random six-character suffix.
+All spaces are removed from the app and environment names.
 For example, MyApp_Development_c7sd9q.

 However, the maximum length for the service name is 50 characters.
-If this limit would be exceeded by the name created above, an alternative service name will be used.
-The format of this is Environment Name + _ + a random 6-character suffix.
+If this limit would be exceeded by the name created above, an alternative service name is used.
+The format of this is Environment Name + _ + a random six-character suffix.
 If the Environment name is longer than 43 characters, only the first 43 characters are used.

 You can add custom server settings which configure Mendix Runtime beyond the standard SAP deployment.
 See Runtime Customization and the Mendix Cloud Foundry Buildpack GitHub repository for information about the settings which are available.

-You can choose to add supported variables by selecting them from a drop-down list.
+You can add supported variables by selecting them from a dropdown list.

 • DT_PAAS_TOKEN – the token for integrating your Dynatrace environment with Cloud Foundry